 Schools should prepare students for the labour market, and not waste time and resources on theoretical knowledge.

 Should college students be forced to take courses outside their main area of study?
 Why?

 Does a smaller class size contribute to students’ performance?
 How?

 Compare/ Contrast/ Discuss (both)

-Some students prefer to study near home while others want to study in another city or even another country.
+Some students prefer to study near home while others want to study in a different city or even country.
 Compare these two options and say which you would prefer.

 More and more companies are willing to view graduates of online universities on an equal level as those who attended brick-and-mortar campuses.
 Discuss the advantages of both styles of learning.